YingXu-swim/Konquest/README.md

 * the `IterativeDeepening` in `iterative_deepening.py`, and,
 * the `IDMinimaxAgent` in `id_minimax_agent.py`.
 * the `IDMinimaxEditAgent` in `id_minimax_edit_agent.py` with modified heuristics function.

+### Requirements
+To run this program, we need to install `Pillow==9.4.0` and `numpy==1.24.2`.
+You can install these dependencies by using the following command:
+`pip3 install -r requirements.txt`

+NOTE: We use `python3.9` for the tournament (more precisely, we disable the
+      visualization and use `pypy` compatible with `python3.9` to improve the performance).